mesopelagique/PseudoProtocol/README.md

 ## Setup the protocol store

 A variable `ps` represent the protocol store.
-You must instanciate it and fill it with all protocols.
+You must instanciate it one time and fill it with all protocols.

 To do so just instantiate one times them.

 ```4d
 ps:=New object()
-cs.ServiceProtocol.new()
+cs.ServiceProtocol.new() // auto register into ps
 cs.MySecondProtocol.new()
 ```